timonson/gentle_rpc/README.md

 - `url: string` fetch data from
-- `options: object` this object will be merged into default options for _fetch_ with execption of the two optional properties `notification: boolean` and `id: string | number`.
+- `options: object` this object will be merged into default options for _fetch_ with exception of the two additional and optional properties `notification: boolean` and `id: string | number`.
   - `notification` causes the server to make an empty response
   - `id` sets an custom id
-- `handleUnsuccessfulResponse: (response: object => any)` this optional callback is called, with the to _fetch_ returned response object as argument, if _fetch_ was not successful.
+- `handleUnsuccessfulResponse: (response: object => any)` this optional callback is called, with the returned response object as argument, if _fetch_ was not successful (status code outside the range 200-299).

 #### respondRpc(request, methods, { includeServerErrorStack, callMethodsWithRequestObj })